Trump pleads not guilty to federal charges that he tried to overturn the 2020 election

 Smith himself was in the courtroom and sat in the front row behind the prosecutors handling the case.
 Three police officers who defended the Capitol that day were also seen entering the courthouse.

 Trump has said he is innocent, and his legal team has characterized the latest case as an attack on his right to free speech.
 Just minutes after Trump’s motorcade pulled away from the courthouse, his campaign was fundraising off the events.
-“My father was just officially arraigned,” read an email send under the name of his son, Eric Trump.
+“My father was just officially arraigned,” read an email sent under the name of his son Eric Trump.

 The case is part of an ongoing set of escalating legal troubles for the ex-president, coming nearly two months after Trump pleaded not guilty to dozens of federal felony counts accusing him of hoarding classified documents and thwarting government efforts to retrieve them.